cxcorp/esp32-home-screen-gadget/README.md

 - Public transport schedule for a couple of near bus/tram stops in Helsinki, Finland
   * Similar in style to the schedules you see on bus stops nowadays (https://omatnaytot.hsl.fi/createview).

 The UI is implemented with LVGL.
-Their SquareLine Studio software was used to design the UIs, and export the bare UI elements into code.
+SquareLine Studio software was used to design the UIs, and export the bare UI elements into code.
 Based on the [esp32-smartdisplay library](https://github.com/rzeldent/esp32-smartdisplay)'s LVGL configs.

 ## Images